Pastor / Session / Deacons / Staff

 Session

 The leadership of each Presbyterian church is elected by the individual congregations and ordained to their offices.
-This leadership consists of two separate boards.
-The first is called the Session, which is composed of the Pastor, who moderates their meetings, and nine ‘Ruling’ Elders.
+The Session is composed of the Pastor, who moderates their meetings, and the elected ‘Ruling’ Elders.
 Together they oversee the ministry, mission, facility, and financial programs of the church.
-The Elders are divided among various committees, whose members also include at large members of the congregation.
 The Elder that chairs the Property and Finance committee serves as the President of the Congregation for all corporate transactions.
 The Session elects a Clerk of Session from its members.
 The Clerk maintains all Session and Congregational records and is the primary officer for direction and consultation in the absence of the Pastor.

 Elder Sandra Rydell is Clerk of Session and Secretary of the Congregation.
 Sandra graduated from Trenton State College 1989 in Ewing, New Jersey with a Bachelor of Arts degree in graphic arts.
 She has been an active member of East Stroudsburg Presbyterian Church since 2001.
 Sandra served many years as a member of Deacons and as Moderator of the Deacons.
 She is currently Chair of the Mission Committee and is an Elder on the ESPC Session.
 She enjoys reading, painting, antiques and being at the shore.